-In addition to the illuminated gardens, custom animations are projected on the facade of the palace using 3D mapping technology on Friday, Saturday and Sunday evenings only at exactly 17:30, 18:30, 19:00, 19:30 and 20:30.
+In addition to the illuminated gardens, custom animations are projected on the facade of the palace using 3D mapping technology on Friday, Saturday and Sunday evenings only at exactly 17:30, 18:30, 19:00, 19:30 and 20:30 (in Oct. and Feb. the first show is at 18:00).
 Each show incorporates art, light and enchanting Baroque music with bits of history and whimsy, and each 15min show is different; that is to say that if you stay all night freezing your extremities, you'll be rewarded with five different animations.

-New Year’s Eve 2021If you’re in Warsaw for New Year’s Eve and looking for a raucous night to remember forever, COVID-be-damned, you’ll be happy to know that all bets are still on.
+New Year’s Eve 2022If you’re in Warsaw for New Year’s Eve and looking for a raucous night to remember forever, you’ll be happy to know that your options are myriad.
 Known locally as 'Sylwester' (like the cat, or the Stallone if you prefer), on the last night of the year every bar, club, restaurant and hotel in town will be hosting a private all-night New Year’s Eve bash.
-These events are typically ticketed and very expensive, and current restrictions in place mean all events will theoretically be limited to 100 people max, so make sure you’ve planned in advance or you might not get that midnight kiss from a stranger.
-Your celebratory options are literally limitless, and you can find a list of parties online at warsawnow.pl/sylwester-w-warszawie-2021-22.
+These events are typically ticketed and very expensive, so make sure you’ve planned in advance or you might not get that midnight kiss from a stranger.

 In most years the city would provide you with the exciting fallback plan of joining tens of thousands of people on Plac Bankowy, for Warsaw’s New Year’s Eve gala.
 Involving an unbelievably complex stage set-up and short sets by the biggest national pop stars, the event is otherwise known as the ‘Polish Super Bowl Halftime show,’ but for the past two years it has been canceled due to the pandemic.
 As for fireworks, it’s not clear if the city will invest in a big showcase this year, so it may be on you to bring the sparklers.